 Purchases covered by an existing University contract do not need to complete this form.

 The buying organization should complete this form and it should be submitted to email@example.com at the time the requisition is entered.

 Vendors with competitively bid contracts that result in a sourcing relationship with the University and depending on the terms we may or may not be legally obligated to do business with receive “Contracted Vendor” status.
 All contracts must be reviewed and signed in compliance with the Contract Approval Authority Process (Appendix D) and must have a sufficient budget to cover the purchase.
-Before entering into a contract the vendor must complete the Vendor Qualification Questions Form (Appendix A) and every 5 years thereafter and vendors with long standing contracts must be evaluated and competitively bid at least every 10 years.
+Vendors with long standing contracts must be evaluated and competitively bid at least every 10 years.